 - More efficient working practices: Coaching sessions as brief as 10 minutes can be integrated into practice without causing delays.2 For example, microlearning formats, such as videos or tip sheets, have been shown to be in demand by 93% of physicians in a recent survey.5

-- Saving costs: Education before operating has also been shown to cut ICU stays and hospitalizations, which can ease the burden on the wider healthcare system.6
+- Saving costs: Education before operating has also been shown to cut ICU stays and hospitalizations, which can ease the burden in the broader healthcare system.6

 While pre-procedure JIT doesn’t replace the value of long-term experience or mentorship, it complements both by offering timely reinforcement when it matters most.